Inga Nielsen: Career

-After finishing her studies, Nielsen made her professional opera debut as Laura in Karl Millöcker's Der Bettelstudent at the opera house in Gelsenkirchen in 1971.
+After finishing her studies, Nielsen made her professional opera debut as Laura in Millöcker's Der Bettelstudent at the Musiktheater im Revier in Gelsenkirchen in 1971.
 She spent the next four years of her career performing roles from the soubrette repertoire in opera houses throughout Germany and Switzerland.
-In 1975 Nielsen joined the roster of principal sopranos at the Frankfurt Opera where she sang regularly through 1980.
+In 1975 Nielsen joined the roster of principal sopranos at the Oper Frankfurt where she sang regularly through 1980.

 In 1980 Nielsen decided to leave Frankfurt and become a freelance artist.
-She made her United States debut that year at the New York City Opera (NYCO) as Adele in Die Fledermaus.
+She made her United States debut that year at the New York City Opera (NYCO) as Adele in Die Fledermaus by Johan Strauss.
 She returned to that company the following year to sing Micaela in Bizet's Carmen.
 Nielsen's experiences singing at the NYCO convinced her that she had the potential to take on larger roles.
 The poor acoustics and the large size of the New York State Theater led Nielsen to try pushing her voice beyond her normal practice.
 In doing so she found that she was able to fill the house without losing pitch or beauty of timbre.
 She spent the next decade working on expanding the size of her voice and gradually began working in heavier roles into her performance repertoire.

 Nielsen became a major presence at the world's best opera houses during the 1980s and 1990s.
-She was a regular guest performer at the Vienna State Opera, Milan's La Scala; the Royal Opera, Covent Garden; and also the opera houses of Munich, Hamburg, Berlin, Paris, Zurich, Barcelona as well as New York, Buenos Aires, Florence and Bologna.
-She sang at, among other important music festivals, the Salzburg Festival, Aix-en-Provence Festival, Edinburgh Festival, and Mostly Mozart Festival among others.
-In 1983 she portrayed the role of Minette in the world premiere of Hans Werner Henze's The English Cat at the Schlosstheater Schwetzingen; a role she reprised at the Santa Fe Opera in 1985.
+She was a regular guest performer at the Vienna State Opera, Milan's La Scala; the Royal Opera House in London, and also the opera houses of Munich, Hamburg, Berlin, Paris, Zurich, Barcelona as well as New York, Buenos Aires, Florence and Bologna.
+She sang at music festivals such as the Salzburg Festival, Aix-en-Provence Festival, Edinburgh Festival, and Mostly Mozart Festival, among others.
+In 1983 she portrayed the role of Minette in the world premiere of Henze's The English Cat at the Schlosstheater Schwetzingen; a role she reprised at the Santa Fe Opera in 1985.
 Summer 1985 Nielsen recorded her first solo album with the Helsingborg Symphony Orchestra and Sir Antonio Pappano for Big Ben Phonogram.
-Her first major critical success on the international stage was as Mozart's Konstanze at the Salzburg Festival (1987, 1989) and at Covent Garden (1988), both led by Sir Georg Solti.
+Her first major critical success on the international stage was as Mozart's Konstanze at the Salzburg Festival (1987, 1989) and at the Royal Opera House (1988), both led by Sir Georg Solti.